k3t3n/FlyConn/README.md

 # flycircuit
-A Circuit Analysis: Connectivity Based Classification of the Drosophila Brain
+## A Circuit Analysis: Connectivity Based Classification of the Drosophila Brain

+**`generate_connectomes`** : Generate stochastic binary connectomes using FlyCircuit Data

 nat_flycircuit_neuronlist.rds - scraped from Natverse

 A_str.rds - strength matrix (same as A_conn, but with corrected names)

-generate_connectomes: Generate stochastic binary connectomes using FlyCircuit Data

 automatic picking of the dimenisonalty of embedding parameter using the scree plot